sweinreich/cadwiki_overleaf/README.md

 ```

 There are a few issues with this entry:
-1. The article title has double curly brackets, meaning that capitalization will incorrectly remain as-is.
+1. The article title has double curly brackets, meaning that BibTeX will not auto-capitalize.
+(The IEEE format wants sentence case, not title case, for journal and conference titles in the bibliography.)
 2. The journal name should be abbreviated for most IEEE publications.
 3. The month has brackets, meaning that it will incorrectly be all-lowercase.